pimcore/customer-data-framework/docs/CustomerSegments.md

 ## Manual vs. calculated segments

 The customer object contains two separate fields for manual and calculated segments.
-Manuals segments are added within the Pimcore backend by drag and drop.
+Manual segments are added within the Pimcore backend by drag and drop.
 Calculated segments could be added by the CMF within the segment building process.

 ![manual vs calculated segments](./img/Segments.png)

 ## SegmentManager

 The SegmentManager is responsible for managing, creating and reading CustomerSegments and CustomerSegmentGroups within the CMF.
-Take a look at the SegmentManagerInterface there you will find inline PHP docs for each contained method.
+Take a look at the SegmentManagerInterface there you will find inline PHP docs for each implemented method.

 ### Segment builders

 Segment builders are PHP classes which need to implement the SegmentBuilderInterface.
 They could be used to create automaticially calculated segments based on the customer data.
-For example it would be possible to create a SegmentBuilder "Age" which devides customers into segments of age groups depending on a birth day field.
+For example it would be possible to create a SegmentBuilder "Age" which devides customers into segments of age groups depending on a birthday field.

 #### Execute on customer save vs. async

 SegmentBuilders could be implemented to be either executed directly on customer save but it's also possible to calculate them asynchronously via a cron job.
-Take a look at the executeOnCustomerSave() method of the SegmentBuilderInterface.
+Take a look at the `executeOnCustomerSave()` method of the SegmentBuilderInterface.
 If this returns true it's executed directly on customer save otherwise each customer change is added to a queue and later on the segmentation will be done by the cron job.

-In the SegmentManagerInterface there is a method addCustomerToChangesQueue() which could be used to trigger customer changes.
-This needs to be done everytime a customer/SegmentBuilder related data record get's changed.
+In the SegmentManagerInterface there is a method `addCustomerToChangesQueue()` which could be used to trigger customer changes.
+This needs to be done everytime a customer/SegmentBuilder related data record gets changed.
 By default this is done on customer object save and also when a new customer activity got tracked.

 #### Create your own SegmentBuilder